rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/RBox Refinement.md

 an alternative approach to ensure regularly could be achieved by fixing a regular pre order and use it for selection of roles

+This follows closely the definition of regularity

 definition

 example

-this approach may further generalized by allowing all weakening and cheching the global restrictions after replacement in the ontology
+this approach may further generalized by allowing all weakening and checking the global restrictions after replacement in the ontology

+This approach is not further explored in this thesis.

 ## Weakening Disjointed Role Axioms

 in contrast to weakening role hierarchies, weakening disjointedness assertions is straightforward

 the only restriction that must be kept in mind is that the roles in role disjointedness assertions must be simple

+this is ensured by our choice for the cover functions, that do no contain non-simple roles

 definition